 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Sunil Shaw: (4.3-4.6) Practice these steps with an empty plate, until the automated macros function correctly for multi-image acquisition of the entire channel pair, and for jumping from one channel pair to the next.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Sunil Shaw: This technique can be extended to other fungal species.
+The requirements are that the fungi must be able to be made into a relatively uniform suspension that can pass through the channel, and that the fungi are fluorescently well stained by Calcofluor.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Sunil Shaw: This technique allows us to identify adhesion molecules and their regulation in clinical isolates of Candida parapsilosis.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.